-The SC5305A has seven dynamic variables that affect its gain, namely, pre-amplifier state (on/off), IF attenuator settings, RF attenuator setting, filter path, inversion gain, input frequency, and temperature.
+The SC5405A has six dynamic variables that affect its gain, namely, IF attenuator settings, RF attenuator setting, filter path, inversion gain, input frequency, and temperature.
 Correction of gain needs to take into account five main factors.
-As noted in the "EEPROM Data Content" section, the pre-amplifier gain, through gain (no attenuation, no pre-amplification), RF attenuation, and gain-over-temperature variation are calibrated over the span of the SC5305A frequency range.
+As noted in the "EEPROM Data Content" section, the pre-amplifier gain, through gain (no attenuation, no pre-amplification), RF attenuation, and gain-over-temperature variation are calibrated over the span of the SC5405A frequency range.
 These are the frequency dependent parameters that are combined with the IF attenuation to make the total gain calculation.

-Let us start by writing the gain equation with no dependence on temperature or frequency, and with the pre-amplifier turned on.
+Let us start by writing the gain equation with no dependence on temperature or frequency.
 We get the following equation.